luisnisc/luisnisc/README.md

 ## 💼 Projects

-- **[Wave-Tasker](https://wave-tasker.vercel.app)** – Web app for managing tasks and time efficiently.
+- **[Wave-Tasker](https://wave-tasker.vercel.app)** – Full-stack web app to manage tasks and time efficiently.
-  → I developed the full frontend, created the REST API, and handled MongoDB integration.
+  → Developed the frontend with React and Tailwind, created REST APIs with Express, and integrated MongoDB for data storage.

-- **LearnZone** – A platform for students to upload notes and exam dates.
+- **LearnZone** – Platform for students to upload notes and manage exam schedules.
-  → I worked on the frontend, focusing on component structure and responsive design with Tailwind CSS.
+  → Designed frontend UI and connected it to a custom backend for note handling and data persistence.

-- **[React-Learn](https://react-learnisc.vercel.app)** – Learning platform for exploring core React features.
+- **[React-Learn](https://react-learnisc.vercel.app)** – Educational resource to learn core React concepts.
-  → I designed and built this resource to help beginners understand React patterns and state handling.
+  → Designed and built the site to help beginners understand React patterns and state management.

 > 🔍 Explore more in the repositories section!